Jarsunkaev/Python-projects/README.md

 # Python-projects
-Just a simple game, for a pygame project.
+Just a few of my projects in python.